What is the purpose of a right-of-way use permit?

 Limited ROW use permits expire one year from the date of issuance.
 Permit customers may apply for one one-year extension.
 To apply, either:

-Download the ROW use permit - limited extension request form in PDF or fill-in MS Word, or request an application form by mail or by calling the Permitting Department's customer service at 206-296-6600.
+Download the ROW use permit - limited extension request form, or request an application form by mail or by calling the customer service at 206-296-6600.

 Notes / Comments